-It was the birthday of a co-worker of Monica’s.
-It had been four years now them working together.
+It was the birthday of Monica’s coworker.
+It’d been four years now of them working together.
 Previously, they just used to greet each other on their respective birthdays.
-But this year Monica’s friend gave her a gift on her birthday.
-Monica felt compelled to the same for her friend, even though she’d never done it before.When someone does a favor for us, why do we feel tempted to return it?
+But this year, Monica’s coworker gave her a gift on her birthday.
+Monica felt compelled to the same for her, even though she’d never done it before.

 Why are we likely to help those who’ve helped us before?

 One should expect altruistic acts from one’s immediate family- one’s closest genetic relatives.
 This is because by helping each other survive and reproduce, a family is essentially helping its shared genes to successfully pass on to the next generation.
 It makes sense from an evolutionary perspective.

 But what explains altruism outside of the family?